Use Apprentice mode to train Personalizer without affecting your existing application

 Use Apprentice mode to train Personalizer to improve its effectiveness through the following scenarios while leaving the experience of your users unaffected by Personalizer:

-- You are implementing Personalizer in a new use case.
+- You're implementing Personalizer in a new scenario.

-- You have significantly changed the Context or Action features.
+- You've made major changes to the Context or Action features.

-However, Apprentice mode is not an effective way of measuring the impact Personalizer is having on improving your average reward or business metrics.
-It can only evaluate how well the service is learning your existing logic given the current data you are providing.
-To measure how effective Personalizer is at choosing the best possible action for each Rank call, use Offline evaluations.
+However, Apprentice mode isn't an effective way of measuring the impact Personalizer can have on improving the average reward or your business KPIs.
+It can only evaluate how well the service is learning your existing logic given the current data you're providing.
+To measure how effective Personalizer is at choosing the best possible action for each Rank call, Personalizer must be in Online mode, or you can use Offline evaluations over a period of time when Personalizer was in Online mode.

 Who should use Apprentice mode?